 Of course, when an echo returns to combat they will have to find new weapons and hacks.
 Each restore point can only be used once, so if multiple members of your trio are down, you will have to use two separate restore points for each revive.

 Hyper Scape features a large map set in the simulated city of Neo Arcadia.
-The map is filled with vertical skyscrapers, elevated train tracks, and large cathedrals to climb on.
-The city, which is reminiscent in style of the world of Tron, is split into asymmetrical sectors.
+Neo Arcadia is populated with vertical skyscrapers, elevated train tracks, and large cathedrals.
+These are great features for players to climb on.
+Aesthetically, the city is reminiscent of the world of Tron.
+The map is split into asymmetrical sectors which change based on the squad mode selected.
 While playing squad modes, a variety of sectors will be unavailable at the start of the match, forcing your team to adapt their landing strategies with each game.

-Sectors of the map will collapse periodically throughout a match, forcing any players who are in those sectors to leave or take damage.
-Once the sector degrades enough, the buildings themselves will dissipate leaving you without any cover, so it is important to quickly exit a collapsing sector.
+Sectors of the map will collapse periodically throughout a match.
+This will force any players who are in those sectors to leave or take damage.
+Once the sector degrades enough, the buildings themselves will dissipate.
+This will leave players without any cover, so it is important to quickly exit a collapsing sector.
 As more and more sectors collapse, the map will grow smaller and force players into encounters with each other.
-The sectors do not collapse in a predictable manner, which makes every match a unique challenge when it comes to navigating in and out of collapsed sectors.
+The sectors do not collapse in a predictable manner.
+This makes every match a unique challenge when it comes to navigating in and out of collapsed sectors.

-Like many battle royale titles, the map is filled with dozens of named locations.
+On the map, there are dozens of mini locations marked to help players.
 There are minor locations, which are great for picking up some loot without immediately facing early game chaos.
 Smaller locations, however, won’t offer the highest grade loot.
-To ensure you get some weapons quickly, buildings with loot in them can be identified by the glowing gold barriers on their doors and windows.
+Buildings with loot in them can be identified by the glowing gold barriers which can get you weapons quickly.
+The glowing gold barriers are on their doors and windows.

 For the more adventurous and headstrong players, major “landmark” locations are available for your perusal.
 These major named locations, marked in large gold letters on the map, are heavily populated with high tier loot.
 Landmarks often feature fully upgraded weapons and hacks.
-Due to the great loot, these locations are heavily populated with players, but they can be a great way to short circuit the often match-long process of finding and upgrading the weapons and hacks you prefer.
+Players love these locations because of the great loot that can be found here.
+They can be a great way to short circuit the often match-long process of finding and upgrading the weapons and hacks you prefer.

-Hyper Scape is a very fast paced arena style shooter which rewards skillful aim and movement management.
-The game’s simplified and elegant looting system removes many of the inventory management headaches which have plagued BR’s over the past several years, leaving players to focus on the gameplay.
-For players who enjoy fast paced shooters with an emphasis on vertical mobility, Hyper Scape is an incredible playground filled with exciting moments.
+Hyper Scape is a very fast paced arena style shooter which rewards players with skillful aim and movement management.
+The game’s simplified and elegant looting system removes many of the inventory management headaches which have plagued many BR.
+This allows for players to focus on the gameplay, and not inventory management.
+Hyper Scape is an incredible playground filled with exciting moments.
+It’s a fantastic game for players who enjoy fast paced shooters with an emphasis on vertical mobility,